 - Soups: One traditional sick day food that you can bank on.
 Try potato soup, pumpkin soup, broccoli soup, spinach and lentil soup.
 Each of these combinations packs in on the nutrients so you are assured your child is getting what he needs.

 - Patties: All types of patties work during teething.
-You can combine vegetables and potatoes or mince meat and potatoes, whatever way you like.
+You can combine vegetables and potatoes or mincemeat and potatoes, whatever way you like.
 Keep the ratio of potatoes on the higher side to make soft patties.
-Generally, this soft patty goes down well during the teething days.
+Generally, this soft patty goes down well during teething.
 Keep the spice level low so as not to irritate the swollen gums, using only turmeric and coriander powder.
 Check these patties recipes for reference – chicken patties, broccoli patties, and chickpea patties.

 - Porridge: Make thick oats or sprouted wheat porridge on days you feel your child needs some extra nutrition.
-Add a teaspoon of nut butter, seeds like chia and hemp and fruit to make it a yummy meal for the toddler.
-Somedays you can even have porridge as a meal when the toddler cant swallow other solids.
+Add a teaspoon of nut butter, seeds like chia and hemp, and fruit to make it a yummy meal for the toddler.
+Somedays you can even have porridge as a meal when the toddler can’t swallow other solids.
 Check oats recipes for babies and toddlers here.

 - Avocados: When all fails plain avocados do the trick.
 Avocados are soft and easy on the gums filled with healthy fats.
 For older toddlers add a pinch of Himalayan pink salt to flavor the avocados.

 I hope you find these ideas of foods for teething baby useful.
 It was a lot of trial and error until I found the perfect kinds of foods to offer my son every time he went through teething.
 Some of these may not work for your child or you may strike gold with a few of these.
 But hopefully, you get some great ideas to help you navigate through the tricky teething phase.